jentery/engl425/index.md

 Before our meeting on Monday, April 5th, you are welcome to:

-1. Revise your response to [Prompt 1](#prompt-1), [Prompt 2](#prompt-2), *or* [Prompt 3](#prompt-3) and submit that revised response via Brightspace (link coming soon).
+1. Revise your response to [Prompt 1](#prompt-1), [Prompt 2](#prompt-2), *or* [Prompt 3](#prompt-3) and submit that revised response via Brightspace.
 This is optional, and you can revise only one response.
 If you do revise, then we recommend reviewing the prompt as well as the feedback we provided on your initial response.
 2. Email us any questions or concerns you have you about the revision process.

 During our meeting, we'll talk about: